Do Nice Guys (and Girls) Really Finish Last?

 "Nice guys do not necessarily finish last, but they do finish a distant second in terms of earnings.
 From a humanistic perspective, it seems remarkably unfair that men who are amiable would be so heavily penalized for not conforming to gender norms.
 Yet, seen from the perspective of gender equity, even the nice guys seem to be making out quite well relative to either agreeable or disagreeable women.
 Thus, exhortations for women not to be nice (Pfeffer, 2010) might be overblown.
 Nice girls might not get rich, but "mean" girls do not do much better. (pg.
 39)"

-Authors also noted that income may not be the best predictor of success.
+The authors also noted that income may not be the best predictor of success.
 Other factors such as fulfillment, accumulation of social and human capital, and contribution to one's chose field are also significant.
 Hence, niceness may not get you the bonus check, but it might get you more fulfillment down the road.

 Judge, T.A., Livingston, B.A., & Hurst, C. (2012).
 Do nice guys-and gals-really finish last?
 The joint effects of sex and agreeableness on income.
 Journal of Personality and Social Psychology, 102, 390-407.